 Myanmar (also known as Burma) is a beautiful country that many have described as the unspoiled treasure of Southeast Asia.

-It's also undergoing many changes at the moment, and as a result you may find a lot of conflicting or outdated information about travelling there.
+It's also undergoing many changes at the moment, and as a result, you may find a lot of conflicting or outdated information about traveling there.

 Here's the current low-down on what you should and shouldn't worry about when heading to Myanmar.

 DON'T worry: about supporting an oppressive government

 Myanmar used to be ruled by a military dictatorship and so traveling there used to be controversial, as tourist dollars could be indirectly supporting an oppressive regime.

 Recent reforms have led to a democratically elected government (though the military still controls 25 percent of the votes), many political prisoners being freed and generally increased freedom of speech.

 Not everything is completely peachy, but the situation has improved such that ethical concerns are no longer as relevant as they were.